Location:

 Figures:

 Pierce-Arrow built five Silver Arrow show cars at Studebaker's experimental body division in the autumn of 1932, completing this car, the first, in time for the New York Auto Show on January 1, 1933.
 They readied the second car for delivery back to Buffalo in mid-January, and the third for delivery to Chicago by the end of January, where it would later appear at the World's Fair.
 The final two cars returned to Buffalo in mid-February.
 With Studebaker's help, Pierce-Arrow completed the entire Silver Arrow project in under four months, with this, the debut car, ready to go in about three.
 Given the marque's obsession with quality, meeting these deadlines required true devotion among the craftsmen responsible.
 Today, three of the five Silver Arrow cars remain; these are distinct from the later production series, which could not carry forward the same aerodynamic body or cabin appointments for want of extreme cost.
 In his work, Marc Ralston names three surviving Silver Arrows as cars 003, 005, and 007, though RM Sotheby's cites this car as body No. 1.
 Ralston also mentions a fourth surviving car that was rebodied as a roadster and became part of the Harrah collection.
-Suffice to say, we're looking at the New York Auto Show car in this feature, the first of five built and one of three complete Silver Arrow cars known to survive.
+Suffice to say, we're looking at the New York Auto Show car in this profile, the first of five built and one of three complete Silver Arrow cars known to survive.

 Value: